VictoriaShevchenko97/cexIO/README.md

 node start.js
 (Waiting for "Done" message)

-If you will get mistakes, jump to 3 folders (server, clientA, clientB) and follow this step:
+If you will get mistakes, jump to 2 folders (server, client) and follow this step:

 ```
 npm install